Healthy joints make a happy dog

 Play with your dog to release some energy and rest when they need it, but try to make sure you stay low to the ground to avoid extreme movements as this can aggravate stiff joints.

 Weight gain in dogs can put a lot of stress on joints and lead to inflammation and in turn pain.
-If you notice that your dog has put on weight, consider putting them on a weight management routine to include an appropriate diet and light exercise.
+If you notice that your dog has put on weight, consider putting them on a weight management routine to include appropriate diet and light exercise.

 Supplements & Diet

 Preventing and managing joint problems in your dog requires a holistic approach.
-ProJoint 4 Dogs can be used from an early stage to help aid healthy joints whilst your dog is developing, or to manage joint problems in the older dog.
+ProJoint for Dogs can be used from an early stage to help aid healthy joints whilst your dog is developing, or to manage joint problems in the older dog.